Some Unknown / Unidentified Marks on Glass

-A Selection of Unknown / Unidentified Marks seen on bottles)
+A Selection of Unknown / Unidentified Marks seen on Glass (Primarily Bottles)

-These marks are shown elsewhere on this site, in the alphabetical mark listings, but I wanted to create a webpage here with some of the unknown (so far) marks gathered in one place.
+Most of these marks are shown elsewhere on this site, in the alphabetical mark listings, but I wanted to create a webpage here with some of the unknown (so far) marks gathered in one place.
+Most of the marks shown below have been seen on antique bottles or other types of older glass, although a few are of much more recent vintage.

 If you have information that could help with identification on any of these marks seen on glass, please write and let us know!
 My email is listed on the “Contact Information” page.